 Accept your body's limits.
 You may not be able to perform at the same level you did when you were a teenager.
 Modify activities as necessary.

-Don't be a "weekend warrior."
-Instead of packing a week's worth of activity into your weekend, try to maintain a moderate level of activity throughout the week.
+Instead of packing a week's worth of activity into your days off, try to maintain a moderate level of activity throughout the week.

 Give your body time to adapt.
 Don’t rush into a high-intensity activity; rather, increase your exercise level gradually.